okta/okta-sdk-dotnet/docs/UserFactorApi.md

 <a name="listsupportedfactors"></a>
 # **ListSupportedFactors**
-> List&lt;UserFactor&gt; ListSupportedFactors (string userId)
+> List&lt;UserFactorSupported&gt; ListSupportedFactors (string userId)

-List all Supported Factors
+List all supported Factors

-Lists all the supported factors that can be enrolled for the specified user
+Lists all the supported Factors that can be enrolled for the specified user

 ### Example
 ```csharp